PrakashW94/Part-C_Robotics/README.md

 9: Early collision function, playing with and reacting to sensor values in a switch
 10: Funtion to vary the speed of the wheels based on the selector
 11: Function to rotate 180 degrees based on ir2 and ir5 (opposites)
-12: Function to rotate a specified number of steps, used to calculate angle turn at 500 steps/sec (needs testing)
+12: Function to rotate a specified number of steps, used to calculate angle turn at 500 steps/sec